Pragmatic UX Design

 Cohort Analysis

-This helped us pull back the curtain on how some of our core features, such as the city feed, post creation, and service administration, are used.
+A cohort analysis based on user behavior is one of my go-to approaches for identifying the underlying patterns across the platform.
+This helped me pull back the curtain on how the core features, such as the city feed, post creation, and service administration, are used.

 Predictive Scenarios

-The way I like to ground raw numbers is by constructing a set of projected hypotheses about how a conceptual final product would work in a perfect world, as described in The Lean Startup by Eric Ries.
+The way I like to ground raw numbers is by constructing a set of projected theories about how a product would work in a perfect world, as described in "The Lean Startup" by Eric Ries.

 Mission-critical Pain Points